pirocorp/Architecture-of-ASP.NET-Core-Microservices-Applications/Workshop/Guides/Dockerize PlatformService.md

 ## Create docker image

-Tag the docker image to your dockerhub.
+Tag the docker image to your dockerhub and build it.
 In the root folder of your project, run the following command:

 ```bash
 docker build -t pirocorp/workshop-platformservice -f . ../